PeepalFarm/peepalfarm.github.io/markdown/about.md

 ## Current Mission

-A space for stray animals to heal and be heard and for people who want to be part of that change, based near Dharamshala, India.
+A space for stray animals to heal and be heard and for people who want to be part of that change, based near Dharamsala, Himachal Pradesh, India.

 <!--
 ## Strategy & Tactics/methodology